 Some Successful Companies Pay Everyone Well

 Unit IV.
 Review Price equal ATC where MR = MC with no profit

 Econintersect: The U.S. slipped to seventh place in the ranking of economic competitiveness in the 2012. source the WEF (World Economic Forum).
 Last year the U.S. ranked fifth.
 The current result marked the fourth year of decline for the country that used to rule the competitiveness roost.

 More from econintersect.com.

-SWITZERLAND tops the latest competitiveness ranking from the World Economic
+D. SWITZERLAND tops the latest competitiveness ranking from the World Economic Forum

 The most striking fall is the United States, which has dropped in the rankings for four years in a row.
 It is now seventh.
 The rankings are based on criteria such as institutions, infrastructure, financial systems, flexible labor markets, economic stability, innovations and public services.
 Plotting the scores against GDP per person reveals an unsurprising correlation: competitiveness brings wealth, but rich countries can most easily afford to provide the conditions for it.
 They can squander competitiveness too.